ubports/docviewer-app/README-Mergeproposal.md

 *   Does the MP add/remove user visible strings?
 If Yes, has the pot file been updated?

 *   Does the MP change the UI?
-If Yes, has it been approved by design?
+If Yes, has it been approved by design, or discussed with some of the DocViewer developers?

 *   Did you perform an exploratory manual test run of your code change and any related functionality?